genicam/harvesters/README.rst

 Note that ``component.num_components_per_pixel`` returns a ``float`` so please don't forget to cast it when you pass it to the ``reshape`` method of NumPy array.
 If you try to set a ``float`` then the method will refuse it.

 It's not always but sometimes you may have to handle image formats that require you to newly create another image calculating each pixel component value referring to the pixel location.
-To help such calculation, ``Component2DImage`` class provides the ``represent_2d_pixel_location`` method to tell you the 2D pixel location that corresponds to the pixel format.
+To help such calculation, ``Component2DImage`` class provides the ``represent_pixel_location`` method to tell you the 2D pixel location that corresponds to the pixel format.
 The pixel location is defined by Pixel Format Naming Convention, PFNC in short.
 The array that is returned by the method is a 2D NumPy array and it corresponds to the model that is defined by PFNC.

 .. code-block:: python

-    pixel_location = component.represent_2d_pixel_location()
+    pixel_location = component.represent_pixel_location()

 The 2D array you get from the method is equivalent to the definition that is given by PFNC.
 The following screenshot is an excerpt from the PFNC 2.1: